Tomahawk (band): Mit Gas (2003–2004)

-Second album Mit Gas, recorded with producer Joe Barresi, was released in 2003.
+Their second album, Mit Gas, recorded with producer Joe Barresi, was released in 2003.
 Tomahawk took part in the "Geek Tour" during 2003, which featured labelmates the Melvins and Fantômas.
 During the band's early years they were known for dressing up as police officers in promotional photo shoots and during concerts.
 The band went on a short hiatus from 2004 to 2006 after finishing touring for Tomahawk and Mit Gas in late 2003 as the members began to focus on other projects.

 Anonymous (2007–2008)

 The band's third album, Anonymous, was released on June 19, 2007 through Ipecac Recordings.
-Kevin Rutmanis left the band during the recording; reasons for his departure are unknown.
+Kevin Rutmanis left the band during the recording for unknown reasons.
 For the album, Denison and Stanier recorded their parts in Nashville, and then sent their finished product to San Francisco where Patton added his vocals and samples.
 No live shows were performed during this period.
 Tomahawk remained inactive from 2008 to 2011.